George XII: Crises

-Weak King
+Reign

 Accession

 Crown of George XII, made of gold and decorated with 145 diamonds, 58 rubies, 24 emeralds and 16 amethysts.
 It took the form of a circlet surmounted by ornaments and eight arches.
 A globe surmounted by a cross rested on the top of the crown.

 On his deathbed, Heraclius II had George returned from Tbilisi to formally hand him over the state's affairs.
-On 14 January 1798, two days after his father's death and on the Day of St. Nino, George was recognized King of Kartli-Kakheti by the nobility and the Georgian Orthodox Church in a ceremony in the town of Kazakh.
+On 14 January 1798, two days after his father's death and on the Day of Saint Nino, George was recognized King of Kartli-Kakheti by the nobility and the Georgian Orthodox Church in a ceremony in the town of Kazakh.
 His title showcased his father's ambitions toward unifying the South Caucasus:

 Sovereign and Hereditary Prince, the Most Serene King George, by the Will of Our Lord, King of Kartli, King of Kakheti, Hereditary Lord of Samtskhe, Prince of Kazakh, Borchalo, Shamshadilo, Qaq, Shaki and Shirvan, Prince and Lord of Ganja and Yerevan.